riscv-software-src/riscof/docs/source/intro.rst

 Introduction
 ############

-**RISCOF** - The RISC-V Compliance Framework is a python based framework which enables testing of a RISC-V target (hard or soft implementations) against a standard RISC-V golden reference model using a suite of RISC-V architectural assembly tests.
+**RISCOF** - The RISC-V Compatibility Framework is a python based framework which enables testing of a RISC-V target (hard or soft implementations) against a standard RISC-V golden reference model using a suite of RISC-V architectural assembly tests.